On characterization of toric varieties: Introduction

 \refstepcounter{equation}

-In order to attack Conjecture~\ref{theorem:slava}, one may assume that $Z \ne X$ (see Example~\ref{example:ex-1}).
-Then, replacing $Z$ by a formal neighborhood of $o$ we are led to the case $Z = \spe~\com[[t]]$.
-Moreover, taking an embedding $\com[[t]]\hookrightarrow\com$ one may assume that $Z = o$.
+On trying to probe Conjecture~\ref{theorem:slava} one may assume that $Z \ne X$ (cf. Example~\ref{example:ex-1}).
+Then replacing $Z$ by a formal neighborhood of $o$ we are led to the case of $Z = \spe\,\com[[t]]$.
+Taking an embedding $\com[[t]]\hookrightarrow\com$ one may assume that actually $Z = o$.